-A: If approved by the Board of Directors, the revised rates would take effect January 1, 2023.
-However, residential customers would not be billed for a demand line item until January 1, 2024.
-This is to allow time for customers to better understand demand, and for Midwest Energy to conduct an information campaign informing customers how they can lower demand to control costs.
+A: The revised rates will take effect January 1, 2023.
+However, residential customers will not be billed for a demand line item until January 1, 2024.
+This allows time for Midwest Energy to conduct a customer education campaign on demand rates, and to help customers better understand how they can lower their demand to control costs.

 Q: How can I find out how the proposed rate changes will affect my bill?